metadb-project/metadb/doc/get-started-developing.md

 ### Debian packages

 Vagrant is used to manage the VirtualBox VMs, Docker to run containers for Debezium and Docker, and the Go language to compile Metadb.
+Go's Metadb build process uses an external tool called ragel.

 ```
 sudo apt-get install vagrant
 sudo apt-get install docker.io
 sudo apt-get unstall golang
+sudo apt-get install ragel
 ```

 If when running `docker` you encounter the error